-For the three months ended March 31, 2023, related party expenses included \$3.0 million in management fees due to our Manager pursuant to the Management Agreement.
-No incentive fees were incurred for the three months ended March 31, 2023.
-For the three months ended March 31, 2023, related party expenses also included \$0.7 million for our share of allocable general and administrative expenses for which we were required to reimburse our Manager pursuant to the Management Agreement.
-For the three months ended March 31, 2022, related party expenses included \$3.0 million in management and incentive fees due to our Manager pursuant to the Management Agreement, which consisted of \$2.6 million in management fees and \$0.4 million in incentive fees.
-For the three months ended March 31, 2022, related party expenses also included \$0.8 million for our share of allocable general and administrative expenses for which we were required to reimburse our Manager pursuant to the Management Agreement.
-The increase in management fees for the three months ended March 31, 2023 compared to the three months ended March 31, 2022 primarily relates to an increase in our weighted average stockholders' equity for the three months ended March 31, 2023 as a result of the public offering of 7,000,000 shares of our common stock in May 2022, which generated net proceeds of approximately \$103.2 million.
-The decrease in incentive fees for the three months ended March 31, 2023 compared to the three months ended March 31, 2022 primarily relates to our Core Earnings (defined below) for the twelve months ended March 31, 2023 exceeding the 8% minimum return by a lower margin than the twelve months ended March 31, 2022.
-"Core Earnings" is defined in the Management Agreement as GAAP net income (loss) computed in accordance with GAAP, excluding non-cash equity compensation expense, the incentive fee, depreciation and amortization (to the extent that any of our target investments are structured as debt and we foreclose on any properties underlying such debt), any unrealized gains, losses or other non-cash items recorded in net income (loss) for the period, regardless of whether such items are included in other comprehensive income or loss, or in net income (loss), and one-time events pursuant to changes in GAAP and certain non-cash charges after discussions between our Manager and our independent directors and after approval by a majority of our independent directors.
-On April 25, 2022, ACRE and ACREM entered into an amendment to the Management Agreement to (a) include a \$2.4 million adjustment to reverse the impact of accumulated depreciation following the sale of the hotel real estate owned property for the three months ended March 31, 2022 and to (b) include a \$2.0 million adjustment to include the realized gain from the termination of the interest rate cap derivative for the three months ended March 31, 2022, in each case, with respect to Core Earnings for the three months ended March 31, 2022.
+For the three months ended September 30, 2023, related party expenses included \$3.0 million in management fees due to our Manager pursuant to the Management Agreement.
+No incentive fees were incurred for the three months ended September 30, 2023.
+For the three months ended September 30, 2023, related party expenses also included \$0.8 million for our share of allocable general and administrative expenses for which we were required to reimburse our Manager pursuant to the Management Agreement.
+For the three months ended September 30, 2022, related party expenses included \$3.9 million in management and incentive fees due to our Manager pursuant to the Management Agreement, which consisted of \$3.0 million in management fees and \$0.9 million in incentive fees.
+For the three months ended \$1.0 million for our share of allocable general and administrative expenses for which we were required to reimburse fees.
+For the three months ended \$1.0 million for our share of allocable general and administrative expenses for which we were required to reimburse fees for the three months ended \$2.0 million for our share of allocable general and administrative expenses for which we were required to reimburse our Manager pursuant to the Management Agreement.
+The management fees due to our Manager were relatively consistent for both periods.
+The decrease in incentive fees for the three months ended September 30, 2023 compared to the three months ended September 30, 2022 primarily relates to our Core Earnings (defined below) for the twelve months ended September 30, 2023 exceeding the 8% minimum return by a lower margin than the twelve months ended September 30, 2022.
+"Core Earnings" is defined in the Management Agreement as GAAP net income (loss) computed in accordance with GAAP, excluding non-cash equity properties underlying such debt), any unrealized gains, losses or other non-cash items recorded in net income (loss) for the period, regardless of whether such items are included in other comprehensive income or loss, or in net income (loss), and one-time events pursuant to changes in GAAP and certain non-cash charges after discussions between our Manager and our independent directors and after approval by a majority of our independent directors.
 Core Earnings is defined in the Management Agreement and is used to calculate the incentive fees the Company pays to ACREM.
-The decrease in allocable general and administrative expenses due to our Manager for the three months ended March 31, 2023 compared to the three months ended March 31, 2022 primarily relates to a decrease in the percentage of time allocated to us by employees of our Manager due to changes in transaction activity year over year.
-This was partially offset by the inclusion of additional eligible expense reimbursements per the Amended and Restated Management Agreement for the three months ended March 31, 2023 that became effective during the three months ended September 30, 2022.
+The decrease in allocable general and administrative expenses due to our Manager for the three months ended September 30, 2023 compared to the three months ended September 30, 2022 primarily relates to a decrease in the percentage of time allocated to us by employees of our Manager due to changes in transaction activity year over year.